qurbat/snipeUPI/README.md

 ## snipeUPI

-A script for querying and discovering existing and unclaimed Unified Payment Interface (UPI) Virtual Payment Addresses.
+A script for querying and discovering existing and unclaimed Unified Payment Interface (UPI) virtual payment addresses.

 ## Usage